Elizav555/MVIShopping/README.md

 # [MVIShopping](https://github.com/Elizav555/MVIShopping)
-This app was my first attempt to work with RxRedux
+This app was my first attempt to work with RxRedux for MVI

 ## Features
 - Google one tap signIn